 - Educational needs which the school is not able to meet satisfactorily

 Students are normally re-admitted each year following the successful completion of the previous year.
 However, re-admission is not automatic.
-Students who have been previously placed on Academic Probation and are not making acceptable progress may not be re-admitted.
-If a student’s academic or behavioral progress takes a sudden and serious negative turn near the end of school year, the student may be placed on Academic Probation to begin the new school year.
-In this case, a parent conference will be held prior to the completion of the present school year, and all other protocols with regard to Academic Probation will be followed.
+Students who have been previously placed on Probation and are not making acceptable progress may not be re-admitted.
+If a student’s academic or behavioral progress takes a sudden and serious negative turn near the end of school year, the student may be placed on Probation to begin the new school year.
+In this case, a parent conference will be held prior to the completion of the present school year, and all other protocols with regard to Probation will be followed.

-The Director will inform the school board of the names of all students placed on Academic Probation and any student whose enrollment has been terminated.
+The Director will inform the school board of the names of all students placed on Probation and any student whose enrollment has been terminated.